 I made this Mini Jarrah for Buddy when we were working on the Mini Jarrah pattern, and almost immediately after I’d finished he asked for matching pants.
 You’ve got to love a kid that likes a matching set, and Buddy loves matching sweatsuits ;).
-Chris and I still disagree on whether this is casual wear or pajamas (Buddy and I say casual wear, Chris says pajamas haha).
+Chris and I still disagree on whether this is casual wear or pyjamas (Buddy and I say casual wear, Chris says pyjamas haha).

-For the pants I turned to my favourite kids sweatpants pattern, the Mini Hudson by True Bias.
+For the pants, I turned to my favourite kid’s sweatpants pattern, the Mini Hudson by True Bias.
 I’ve used this pattern so much for my kids and truly love it.
-It’s the perfect kids sweatpant!
+It’s the perfect kid’s sweatpant!

-I couldn’t believe my luck when I realised i could fit a pair of Mini Hudsons in the leftover fabric.
+I couldn’t believe my luck when I realised I could fit a pair of Mini Hudsons in the leftover fabric.
 I can’t decide if this is a happy accident or my past self being super organised and making sure to buy enough!

-For this pair I really wanted to add contrast details and was really happy that I still had enough matching ribbing to do so.
-The fabric and ribbing are both See You at Six fabric which i purchased from Maai Design.
-At the waistband I used my favourite lazy trick of just sewing the cording to the waistband as faux ties.
-Yup I did that and I’m rather happy about it lol.
+For this pair, I really wanted to add contrast details and was really happy that I still had enough matching ribbing to do so.
+The fabric and ribbing are both See You at Six fabric which I purchased from Maai Design.
+At the waistband, I used my favourite lazy trick of just sewing the cording to the waistband as faux ties.
+Yup, I did that and I’m rather happy about it lol.